Chart Color Schemes

 Health performance in Malanda - Yungaburra is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 The most common medical conditions in the area are arthritis and mental health issues, impacting 9.6 and 7.0% of residents respectively.
-However, 67.0% of residents declare themselves completely clear of medical ailments, similar to the 67.5% across Rest of Qld.
-The area has 27.6% of residents aged 65 and over (2,700 people), which is higher than the 25.1% in Rest of Qld.
-Despite this, health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+67.0% of residents declared themselves completely clear of medical ailments, similar to the 67.5% across Rest of Qld.
+The area has 27.6% of residents aged 65 and over (2,721 people), higher than the 25.1% in Rest of Qld.
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health